Self-Esteem: A Journey to Valuing Yourself

 Participate in activities that will help you build your skills and confidence

-Limit your social media exposure - there are several studies where researchers found social media can negatively influence self-esteem
+Limit your social media exposure - there are several studies where researchers found that social media can negatively influence self-esteem

 If you would like to learn more and start creating activities and goals to help you build your self-esteem, contact our offices at coaching@reidreadycoaching.com or 856.435.8483.